lubianat/omero-marshal-ai-docs/index.rst

 OMERO Marshal Documentation
 ===========================

-Guides for bioinformaticians who need to turn OMERO model objects into portable, JSON-friendly dictionaries and back again.
+Guides for people who need to turn OMERO model objects into portable, JSON-friendly dictionaries and back again.
 The notes below focus on how the codecs work, what gets included, and how to extend them safely.

 .. warning::
    This is an **unofficial, AI-generated companion** to the upstream